NgProjects/shopping-cart/README.md

  ## Running the app with docker
  Download and install docker from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

- start up docker (endure docker is up and running)
+ start up docker (ensure docker is up and running)

  navigate to the root folder of the application